Theta-Dev/ThetaAlexa/README.md

 This is my simple php-based Alexa server, that allows you to host your own custom skills using a standard webserver (it requires a https certificate, of course).

 ##Features
+- Give speech output, either in plaintext or in SSML (Speech Synthesis Markup Language)
+- Show cards in the alexa app (also with pictures)
+- Handing over session attributes to store data within one conversation

+##To be added
+- Simple way to host mp3 files (for jingles and sound effects within responses)
+- Include a SQL database for storing user data permanently

 ##gaiterjones original project
 I built this project based on gaiterjones alexa server which can be found here: https://github.com/gaiterjones/amazon-alexa-php-hello-world-example

 Since I noticed a lot of unimplemented alexa features, I decided to fork this project and add the missing features.
 Plus I also simplified some things ;-)

-To be a honest forker, here is the original license:
+Here is the original license:

 >The MIT License (MIT) Copyright (c) 2016 gaiterjones